galax19ksh/Restaurant-Rating-Prediction-Recommendation-and-Analysis/README.md

 * Split training data and test data in the ratio 8:2

 # Model Evaluation
-* My resaturant rating prediction model obtained a R2 score of 0.98.
+* My restaurant rating prediction model obtained a R2 score of 0.98.
 * Random Forest performs better on the model than logistic regression.

 # Insights from EDA